Composite artifact colors: Apple II

-Color graphics on the Apple II series uses a quirk of the NTSC television signal standard, which made color display relatively easy and inexpensive to implement.
+Color graphics on the Apple II uses a quirk of the NTSC television signal standard, which made color display relatively easy and inexpensive to implement.

 The Apple II display provides two pixels per NTSC subcarrier cycle.
 When the color burst reference signal is on and the computer attached to a color display, it can display green by showing one alternating pattern of pixels, magenta with an opposite pattern of alternating pixels, and white by placing two pixels next to each other.
 Later, blue and orange became available by tweaking the offset of the pixels by half a pixel-width in relation to the color-burst signal.
 The high-resolution display offers more colors simply by compressing more, narrower pixels into each subcarrier cycle.

 The coarse, low-resolution graphics display mode works differently, as it can output a pattern of dots per pixel to offer more color options.
 These patterns are stored in the character generator ROM and replaces the text character bit patterns when the computer is switched to low-res graphics mode.
 The text mode and low-res graphics mode uses the same memory region and the same circuitry is used for both.

 An example of full usage of artifact colors on the Apple II is the Dazzle Draw paint program.
 If seen in monochrome the image is composed of black and white vertical dither patterns, but when seen on NTSC colors appear.

 Atari 8-bit

-Graphics 8 mode on early Atari 8-bit computers that used the Color Television Interface Adaptor (CTIA) chip displayed black or white images at a resolution of 320×192.
+Graphics 8 mode on early Atari 8-bit computers with the Color Television Interface Adaptor (CTIA) chip displayed black or white images at a resolution of 320×192.

 Programmers quickly discovered that the odd or even patterns of adjacent black and white pixels in this mode would generate one of two additional colors (blue/brown or olive/pink) and software such as On-Line Systems' The Wizard and the Princess used this side-effect to display up to four colors at maximum resolution.
 This technique and its technical underpinnings were documented in Appendix D of De Re Atari.

 Games such as Lode Runner, Flight Simulator II, and the Ultima series took advantage of this effect to display extra colors.

 When Atari began shipping computers with the improved Graphic Television Interface Adaptor (GTIA), users found that such programs displayed incorrect colors and required an updated version of the software.
 In fact, artifact colors were inconsistent across the entire Atari 8-bit product line complicating playfield design but only affected a handful of titles that used this graphics mode.
 These color differences can be simulated within Altirra-based emulators.